A Vision-Based Navigation System for Arable Fields: Experimental Study

 The row exit step ($A\rightarrow B\rightarrow C$ ) in the proposed row switching manoeuvre could be identified with the densely distributed GNSS coordinates in Figure \ref{fig:gpss} leading towards headland from within the crop row in each trial.
-The dense distribution of GNSS coordinates attributes to the slower speed of row switching manoeuvre relative to the in-row navigation speed of the crop row navigation algorithm.
+The dense distribution of GNSS coordinates attributed to the slower speed of row switching manoeuvre relative to the in-row navigation speed of the crop row navigation algorithm.

 The row crop row exit ($A\rightarrow B$ transition) is a vision-based navigation stage where the headland entry ($B\rightarrow C$ transition) uses the wheel odometry to guide the robot into the headland area.
 This difference in feedback modalities is reflected in the distance errors of each transition.
 The visual feedback in $A\rightarrow B$ transition ensures that the robot has successfully reached the EOR position with visual confirmation.
 Therefore, it is vital for successfully reaching the EOR despite the higher error margins compared to wheel odometry.
-Majority of the errors in $A\rightarrow B$ and $B\rightarrow C$ transitions are positive, which indicates that the robot always travel further into the headland area beyond desired positions at states $B$ and $C$.
-This trend doesn't have significantly adverse impact on the overall row switching manoeuvre since such extra distance traversed into the headland wouldn't cause the robot to damage crops during the U-turn step.
+The majority of the errors in $A\rightarrow B$ and $B\rightarrow C$ transitions are positive, which indicates that the robot always travels further into the headland area beyond desired positions at states $B$ and $C$.
+This trend does not have significant adverse impact on the overall row-switching manoeuvre since such extra distance traversed into the headland wouldn't cause the robot to damage crops during the U-turn step.